cagefigter/windows-reg-tweaks/README.md

 - [ ] Remove not working ones of course this needs some testers (high-prio)
 - [x] Rename them to english (some are in ger./ru.) (high-prio)
 - [ ] Fix [reported problems](https://github.com/CHEF-KOCH/regtweaks/issues) (high-prio)
-- [ ] Add on/off toggles (registry/batch files) to revert all changes in case something goes wrong - s$it happens!
+- [ ] Add on/off toggles (registry/batch files) to revert all changes in case something goes wrong

 Research